gtestault/maestro-chatGPT/README.md

 1. [Install extension](https://addons.mozilla.org/en-US/firefox/addon/maestro-chatgpt-automation/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)
 2. Open [ChatGPT](https://chat.openai.com/) and login
 3. Open Maestro by clicking the purple Comet extension icon next to the prompt input (see screenshot below)
+4. Apply a prompt will automatically inject the prompt into the chatbox with the parameters you provide

+To design your own prompt, click on 'manage prompts' and then 'create new template'

 ![extension icon](./docs/img/usage.png)